marijnbent/obsidian-print/README.md

 - **Font Size**: Adjust the font sizes through the settings panel.
 - **Include File Name**: Enable to print the title.
-- **Direct Print**: Enable to bypass the print dialog and print directly to the default printer.
 - **Debug Mode**: Use this to preview and fix styling issues by viewing your notes content in the print window.

 ![image](https://github.com/user-attachments/assets/0c5cd1ac-0a7e-4909-914d-75c0c1e38e88)